StarbeamOne/blog.starbeam.one/content/article/2024/02/February-2024-Status-Update.md

 ### What's Next

 With that, I can finally start working on "subscriptions" or Automatic Purchasing as I am calling it now.
 But before this I want to further optimize our model and improve our publishing process.
-From there it will make it easier to add this feature.
+From there it will make it easier to add this feature and so much more.
+I am so happy to be able to focus on this now that we have our deployments squared away. 😌

 ### Stand-up & Shine (& Shill)